 Well, none inside the fence that I have ever seen yet : ), so we have to keep busy chasing the occasional bunnies and keeping those pesky squirrels away from the bird feeders.

-Can we feed the goats and chickens?
+Can we feed the goats?

 What are the big bird houses on poles with fences around them?

 Every year, purple martins migrate from South America all the way up the east coast east of the Mississippi.
 They like to be out in the open near water and are instrumental in containing the bug population.
 They are not afraid of people or dogs and may swoop close when babies are in the nest, but won’t attack.
 The fence is to give the fledglings a chance to survive ( one year dogs ate them : ( ) until they can fly off.
 They appear in March and stay till August and it is great to encourage them and enjoy their flying antics.

 What kind of birds are in the small birdhouses?